 In this picture, the landscape is as sketchily rendered as in the lithograph, although a tree to the left and a dog to the right are more clearly visible, as is a bridge in the background.
 The emphasis is on the proximity of the two people - even to the extent that it appears to be a dance of death.
 This version is part of the collection of the Usher Gallery in Lincoln.
 (Over time, the painting may have become darker due to the varnish.)

-In the circa 1915 version, from the collection of the William Morris Gallery in London, the figures are in more cheerful colours in a clearly painted landscape with a stream running from left to right, an elegant wooden bridge to the right, a barking dog stands in front of a fence that closes off the field, to the left is a tree, and a church tower and barns or houses can be seen in the background on the right.
+In the circa 1915 version, from the collection of the William Morris Gallery in London, the figures are in more cheerful colours in a clearly painted landscape with a stream running from left to right, an elegant wooden bridge to the right, a cow with its head raised stands in front of a fence that closes off the field, to the left is a tree, and a church tower and barns or houses can be seen in the background on the right.

 The sower is no longer half-naked but dressed in a red shirt and his companion is less sinister, more like an older brother.
 The painting, by the way, is considerably larger: 101,2 x 106 cm (the darker version is 61 x 62 cm).